advabm87/the-one-percent-privacy/index.md

 16. CONTACT INFORMATION

-If you have any questions, please contact us at [Insert Contact Email].
+If you have any questions, please contact us at the1percent@walla.co.il.